 Today’s consumers have a wealth of choices in terms of how they can pay for their goods and services.
 As a business owner, it’s up to you to decide which payment options best suit the needs and preferences of your target market.
 There was a time when cash was the only way to make payment.
-But in this age of ecommerce, credit and debit cards, bank transfers and e-payments, business owners should take some time to familiarise themselves with the wealth of payment options available.
+But in this age of ecommerce, credit and debit cards, bank transfers and e-payments, business owners should take some time to familiarize themselves with the wealth of payment options available.

 Examples of payment methods

 Whether your business has a physical presence or deals exclusively in ecommerce, there is a range of payment methods available.
 Choosing the right ones for your operation can help to make things more convenient for your customers, while also helping you to improve cash flow.
 The advent of open banking gives businesses a wealth of options to choose from when it comes to accepting payments digitally, while new POS technologies give you more options than ever when it comes to accepting face-to-face payments without a merchant account.

 Aside from good old-fashioned cash on delivery, popular options include:

 bank to bank payments

 e-wallets (Apple Pay, Google Pay)

 store cards, prepaid cards, and store credit systems